nekromant/esp8266-frankenstein/README.md

 #Environment

 You can store come configuration parameters in 'environment'.
-Environment is a key=value storage.
+Environment is just a key=value storage.
+Certain variables affect behavior of different commands.
 You can list environment with printenv

 ```
 === Current environment ===